Colorectal Cancer - Department of Clinical and Molecular Medicine

 An increasing number of CRC patients are surviving their cancer, but many of these individuals have to deal with a variety of debilitating long-term effects.

 The long-term effects can be fatigue, pain, neuropathy, bowel dysfunction, incontinence and sexual dysfunction.
 Distress, anxiety and depression are also common side-effects.
-The choice of treatment, as well diet and physical activity during and after CRC treatment, can have important effects on minimizing these effects and in improving the quality of life for many CRC patients.

 The choice of treatment, as well as diet and physical activity can affect the long-term outcome of CRC and improve the quality of life of CRC patients.

 The effect of physical activity and specific nutrition during radiotherapy is being studied in randomized trials on patient cohorts.
-Clinical studies are also being done to develop new technologies for colorectal cancer surgery aiming to reduce the surgical trauma for patients with less advanced disease, thereby also reducing the chances of complications and long-term side effects.
+Clinical studies are being done to develop new technologies for colorectal cancer surgery aiming to reduce the surgical trauma for patients with less advanced disease, thereby reducing the chances of complications and long-term side effects.
 Different medical, radiological and nutritional treatments are also being evaluated in animal models to determine which combinations improve the long-term outcome of CRC.

 - Investigate the effect of a minor vs. a major surgical procedure on local recurrence and survival for early rectal cancer